arulalant/txt2unicode/example/encodes_chars/README.md

 Look at all available files of `encodes_chars` directory [here]()

-`all.encodes.common.chars.txt` files contains commonly available 580 compound characters among all encodings.
+`all.encodes.common.chars.txt` files contains **commonly available 580 compound characters among all encodings**.

 So if your input text fully falls only under the compund characters of [all.encodes.common.chars.txt](all.encodes.common.chars.txt), then auto2unicode will fails. :-(